dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/column-level-lineage.md

 ## Caveats

+Following are the CLL caveats/limitations.

+### SQL parsing

 Column-level lineage relies on SQL parsing.
 Errors can occur when parsing fails or a column's origin is unknown (like with JSON unpacking, lateral joins, and so on).
 In these cases, lineage may be incomplete and dbt Cloud will provide a warning about it in the column lineage.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/example-parsing-error-pill.png" title="Example of warning in the full lineage graph"/>